 👍 Your resume will improve, with Portuguese often required by employers

 Being able to speak Portuguese is incredibly useful.
-It will enable you to converse with natives in Portugal and Brazil, whether on vacation or travelling for work.
+It will enable you to converse with natives in Portugal and Brazil, whether on vacation or traveling for work.

 Both Portugal and Brazil are home to fascinating cultures which can only be explored properly if you are able to understand the language.